 The GS-7 salary starts at about $40,000 before overtime and locality pay and requires any combination of specialized experience, graduate-level education, and superior academic performance.

-What are the requirements to be a U.S. Customs and Border Protection Officer?
+Requirements to Be a U.S. Customs and Border Protection Officer

 According to the U.S. Federal Government's job site, USAJOBS, to be considered for a job as a customs officer you need to be a United States citizen between the ages of 21 and 37.
 You must also have been living in the United States for the past 3 years and hold a valid driver license.

 If you're hired, you'll receive a 30-day orientation training at your home port before going through a 19-week training program at the Federal Law Enforcement Training Center in Glynco, Georgia.